sarahpolzer/googleslidesapi/README.md

 _Welcome Folks!_ The purpose of this project is to automate the monthly reports.

+## Why Report Automation?

+ At 321 we have a lot of clients.
+Every month, we generate a report for each of our clients.
+This was previously laboriously completed by people like Steve, who would sift through ahrefs and Google Analytics to get screenshots of charts.
+But no longer!

+### Templates

+All reports will be based off of a template presentation.
+The template presentation will be comprised of shapes and bracketed words that will be found by the API and replaced with charts, images, times, and other words.
+Here is what the first slide of the template presentation will look like.

+## Google APIs

+It is important to note that we will be working with the Google Slides, Google Drive, and Google Analytics APIs.
+This can be complicated.
+Before you begin it is important that the template presentation, the client presentations (optional), and google analytics client pages be shared with your email with certain permissions.
+Talk to Jonathan, Elijah, or Anthony about gaining access to these before you begin.

 ## How to Run Code

 In a very general way.
 There are template reports made for every single client with information in the file